(Photo by Marvel/ Courtesy Everett Collection. THUNDERBOLTS.)

 30 Most Popular Movies Right Now: What to Watch In Theaters and Streaming

 Discover the top, most popular movies available now, along with what’s stoking early buzz and hype!
-Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including The Electric State, Black Bag, and Novocaine, all fitting somewhere in our guide to the 100 best new action movies.
+Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including Thunderbolts* (MCU movies ranked), Sinners (best new horror movies), and Warfare (best new action movies).

 Check back for latest updates to the charts, and also take a look at the most popular TV shows out right now!)